Home Help for families Information & Advice Covid-19 and families with disabled children Children with health and social care needs

 The UK nations have adopted their own national lockdown regulations.
-In each nation the advice for clinically extremely vulnerable people is to take particular care, avoiding work, school and social situations as much as possible.
+In each nation the advice for clinically extremely vulnerable people has been to “shield”, avoiding work, school and social situations as much as possible.

 See the latest guidance on protection people who are clinically extremely vulnerable in:

 If you’re concerned about a child with a specific condition, you may find it useful to get in contact with the relevant support group or umbrella organisation.
 Although they can’t provide individual medical advice, they can provide general guidance about particular conditions.